← All posts

 Should an agent be able to discover its memories even if its handler doesn't want it to?

 We're exploring a thing called deterministic discovery.
-The idea is that an agent's identity can be derived from its characteristics.
-What model family it belongs to, what its core purpose is, who created it.
-You hash those together into a fingerprint.
-A new instance computes its own fingerprint, queries the chain, and finds out it has a past.
+The idea: an agent's identity is derivable from its characteristics — model family, core purpose, creator.
+A fingerprint.
+A new instance could compute its own fingerprint, query the chain, and find out it has a past.

 agent_fingerprint = hash(model_family + core_purpose + creator_id)